ppamorim/Swinjected/README.md

-# swinjected
+![Logo][1]

 Sample app that provides a MVP structure using Swinject that allow a clean architecture

+[1]: ./art/logo.png